Winter Park Drive Complete Street Study

 But I don’t walk or ride my bike.
 How will this project affect me?

-The Orlando-Kissimmee-Sanford metropolitan area is the most dangerous place in America to be a pedestrian, based on the most recent Dangerous by Design report.
+The Orlando-Kissimmee-Sanford metropolitan area is one of the most dangerous places in America to be a pedestrian, based on the most recent Dangerous by Design report.
 You, your family, friends, coworkers, or neighbor could the next person affected by a severe or fatal injury on our streets.
 This project aims to provide greater mobility choices, including the choice to drive a vehicle, but within a framework that reduces travel speeds for people driving to reduce injury severity if a collision does occur.